-International Human Rights Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None
+International Human Rights

+Course Frequency: Offered when student interest and faculty availability allow

 This course provides an overview of the unique nature, history, and philosophies of international human rights law.
 It compares United Nations, European, Inter-American, and African systems of human rights, and also the roles of governmental and non-governmental organizations.
 This class may satisfy the Upper Level Writing Requirement.